asmove/quindim/README.md

 git clone git@github.com:brunolnetto/Robotics4fun.git
 ```

+Most likely, the reader may use Windows.
+For such, the author recommends either the Git Bash or Tortoise Git as source management software.

 # Installation

-If you are willing to use it, follow the instructions:
+If you wish to use it, follow the instructions:

 1) Open Matlab up to the version 2015x, x = a, b;
 2) Before calling the functions, type on MATLAB shell